kiat/tx-soil-moisture/datasets/TX-Data/README.md

 **Ppt:** Precipitation; hourly rainfall total (mm),

+**Soil Moisture** is a dimensionless property and has no unit.
+It is volume divided by volume (we can say the unit is cubic meter divided by cubic meter or m^3/m^3).
+The value can be from 0.0 to 0.6 practically but in theory it can be between 0.0 to 1.0

 **SWC_5:** Soil water content or soil moisture at 5 cm depth,

 **SWC_10:** Soil water content or soil moisture at 10 cm depth,